 Lead Paint Hazard Control Work

-Lead paint hazard control work with funds from this Program must be completed by a Vermont-certified Lead Abatement Contractor.
-Occupants of units undergoing lead hazard control must be relocated during the work and cannot return until the unit passes clearance dust wipe testing (see Temporary Relocation section below).
-Depending on the size of the home or apartment and the extent of the lead problem, the work can take anywhere from one to three weeks to complete.
+Lead paint hazard control work must be completed by a Vermont-certified Lead Abatement Contractor.
+Occupants of units undergoing lead hazard control work must be relocated during the work and cannot return until the unit passes clearance dust wipe testing (see Temporary Relocation section below).
+Depending on the size of the home or apartment and the extent of the lead problem, the work can take anywhere from one to three weeks to complete (see project timeline).
 Property owners will receive documentation that the lead paint hazards have been controlled and guidance regarding ongoing maintenance.

 Blood Lead Testing of Children Under Six (6)

 Homeowners will be expected to make their own arrangements for relocation while the lead work is completed.
-Tenants in rental property cannot be permanently displaced because of the lead work under the Uniform Relocation Act.
+Federal regulations do not allow tenants in rental property to be permanently displaced because of the lead work.
 Generally, owners of rental property will be asked to assist VHCB in making arrangements for their tenants.
 In certain situations, VHCB has limited resources available to assist with reasonable relocation expenses.
 Occupants will be expected to pack up their belongings sufficiently to allow the contractor access to complete the work.
-Click here for Homeowner and Tenant packing information.

 Ongoing Monitoring and Maintenance